 LivePerson, an online communication application service provider (ASP), delivers real-time sales, marketing and customer service solutions for companies that conduct business online.
 We offer our proprietary real-time interaction technology as outsourced services.
-We currently generate revenue from the sale of our LivePerson services, which enable our clients to communicate directly with Internet users via text-based chat, integrated email functionality or a searchable knowledgebase.
+We currently generate revenue from the sale of the LivePerson services under the brand name Timpani, which enable our clients to communicate directly with Internet users via text-based chat, integrated email functionality or a searchable knowledgebase.
 Our integrated communication software enables a consolidated view of incoming inquiries, via chat, email and self-service channels.